ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 ===================================

-Most of the general tips for porting code to be used on both Python-2 and Python-3 applies to porting controller code.
+Most of the general tips for porting code to be used on both Python-2 and Python-3 apply to porting controller code.
 The best place to start learning to port code is `Lennart Regebro's book: Porting to Python 3 <http://python3porting.com/>`_.

 The book describes several strategies for porting to Python 3.
 The one we're